gwholland3/InchwormRL/README.md

 `pip3 install -r requirements.txt`

-## Run the Environment
+## Interacting With the Project
-To run the MuJoCo environment, run:
+Our whole project has a single entry point, `run_environment.py`.
+You can control the functionality via command-line arguments to Python script.

 `python3 run_environment.py`